 What is the Nature Conservancy of Canada?

-The Nature Conservancy of Canada (NCC) is Canada's largest leading land conservation organization.
-We work with local landowners to protect native animals through the purchase, donation or placing of conservation easements on ecologically significant lands.
+The Nature Conservancy of Canada (NCC) is Canada's largest not-for-profit, private land conservation organization, working with local landowners to protect our most important natural areas and the species that live there.

 Our conservation success is built upon three essential components: